-The DS90LT012AH is a single-channel, low-voltage differential signaling (LVDS) line receiver.
-It operates from a single power supply that is nominally 3.3 V, but the supply can be as low as 3 V and as high as 3.6 V. The input to the DS90LT012AH is a differential signal complying with the LVDS Standard (TIA/EIA-644), and the output is a 3.3-V LVCMOS/LVTTL signal.
-The differential input signal operates with a signal level of 340 mV, nominally, at a common-mode voltage of 1.2 V. The differential nature of the inputs provides immunity to common-mode coupled signals that the driven signal may experience.
-A termination resistor of 100 $\Omega$ is intergrated into DS90LT012AH.
+The DS90LV028AH is a dual-channel, low-voltage differential signaling (LVDS) line receiver.
+It operates from a single power supply that is nominally 3.3 V, but the supply can be as low as 3 V and as high as 3.6 V. The input to the DS90LV028AH is a differential signal that complies with the LVDS Standard (TIA/EIA-644), and the output is a 3.3-V LVCMOS/LVTTL signal.
+The differential input signal operates with a signal level of 350 mV (nominally) at a common-mode voltage of 1.2 V. The differential nature of the inputs provides immunity to common-mode coupled signals that the driven signal may experience.
+A termination resistor of 100 Ω should be used with DS90LV028AH.

-LVDS receivers are intended to be primarily used in an point-to-point configuration.
-This configuration provides a clean signaling environment for the fast edge rates of the drivers.
-The receiver is connected to the driver through a balanced media which may be a standard twisted-pair cable, a parallel pair cable, or simply PCB traces.
-Typically the characteristic impedance of the media is in the range of 100 $\Omega$ .
-The intergrated termination resistor converts the driver output (current mode) into a voltage without the need for external termination and is detected by the receiver.
+LVDS receivers are intended to be used primarily in point-to-point configurations.
+This type of configuration provides a clean signaling environment for the fast edge rates of the drivers.
+The receiver is connected to the driver through a balanced media that may be a standard twisted-pair cable, a parallel pair cable, or simply PCB traces.
+Typically, the characteristic impedance of the media is in the range of 100 Ω .
+The integrated termination resistor converts the driver output (current mode) into a voltage without the need for external termination and is detected by the receiver.
 Other configurations are possible such as a multi-receiver configuration, but the effects of a mid-stream connector(s), cable stub(s), and other impedance discontinuities as well as ground shifting, noise margin limits, and total termination loading must be taken into account.